Principles of dealing with feedstuffs for small animals

 • 💡Double-check the animal’s species and dietary needs against the feeding chart to avoid mistakes during preparation.

-• 💡When answering questions about goal setting, always refer to the SMART criteria and give a specific example from your own experience.
-This shows you can apply the theory.
+• 💡When answering questions about goal setting, always refer back to the SMART criteria.
+Examiners look for evidence that you can apply the framework, not just define it.

 Common Mistakes